LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

 ## Common options

 * `Samples to plot`: which sample to plot on the tabs that do not have _grid_ on their name.
 * `Discrete variable to plot`: which discrete variable (typically with the cluster labels) to visualize.
+We include the clusters:
+  - the official manual annotation used extensively in our pilot study (DOI: [10.1038/s41593-020-00787-0](https://doi.org/10.1038/s41593-020-00787-0))
+  - from the graph based clustering results produced by `spaceranger` one Visium slide at a time.
+These clusters are saved as `GraphBased`.
+  - from your own manual annotation of the spots under `ManualAnnotation`.
+  - resulting the manual annotation by Kristen R Maynard and Keri Martinowich using known markers and histology features.
+This was an initial exploration and was not analyzed in more detail.
+  - resulting from using a shared nearest neighbors approach with 50 neighbors cut at 4 up to 28 clusters.
+These are `SNN_k50_k4` up to `SNN_k50_k28`.
+  - described in Figure 7 from our paper (DOI: [10.1038/s41593-020-00787-0](https://doi.org/10.1038/s41593-020-00787-0)) such as `SpatialDE_PCA`, `SpatialDE_pool_PCA` and others.
 * `Reduced dimensions`: which reduced dimension to visualize on the `clusters (interactive)` tab.
 Only the first two dimensions will be shown.
 * `Continuous variable to plot`: which gene or continuous variable (such as the cell count, the ratio of the mitochondrial chromosome expression) to visualize in the gene tabs as well as on the `clusters (interactive)` tab.
 * `Gene scale`: whether to use the raw expression values (`counts`) or the scaled and log transformed values (`logcounts`).